Hyp-ed/workshops-2023/01-git/README.md

 - You should delete them and edit the rest so that both your names as well as those that were already there are present and the alphabetical order is maintained
 - Once you're done, commit your changes and push again
 - Unless someone else was faster than you, the PR should be ready to be merged now

+## Further Reading

+If you would like to know more about git and useful commands, check out the [git book](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository#ch02-git-basics-chapter)